bamford/spatial-transformer-tensorflow/README.md

 * now compatibile with TensorFlow's eager execution model
 * transformation classes now inherit from Keras Layer
 * include a Restricted Transformation (see below for explanation)
-* optional edge masking with constant value, rather than nearest neighbour.
+* optional edge masking with constant value, rather than nearest neighbour
+* option to preserve flux (in Affine and Restricted Transformation).

 <div align="center">
   <img src="imgs/pipeline.png"><br>